greatroboticslab/irrigationrobot/README.md

 	- Test: run the IMU test harness to confirm orientation and sensor health.

 - GPS
 	- Interface: UART/USB-serial or `gpsd` on Linux.
-Configure `auto_navigation.py` to the correct device/socket.
+Configure `auto_navigation.py` for the correct device/socket.

 - Moisture Sensors
 	- Usually published via MQTT topic `moisture/data` from field nodes.
 Use ADC (ADS1115) for analog sensors.